 Upon calling Mr. PayPal to ask why the error, you may be given reasons like “your network has issues, try again” or “you are unable to transact for security reasons, keep trying” or anything else Mr. PayPal wants to tell you.

 It’s funny that they allow you to receive cash that you won’t be able to withdraw.

 Worse still, in some cases you won’t be able to receive the cash at all.
 When someone sends cash, s/he gets the above error.

-3. Inability to add the Payoneer virtual account (US Payment Service)
+3. Inability to add the Payoneer Global Payment Service

-Now, one of the biggest benefits of Payoneer in Kenya was the fact that you could withdraw money from PayPal to your Payoneer card.
-This would be done through the addition of their US virtual account which they call the US Payment Service.
+Now, one of the biggest benefits of Payoneer in Kenya was the fact that you could withdraw money from PayPal to your Payoneer account.
+This would be done through the addition of their US virtual account which they now call the Global Payment Service.

 However, this was stopped by PayPal in mid-2014.
 From then till now, it is not possible to add this payment service.
 It only works for those accounts that had added the service to PayPal earlier.
 However no new additions are possible.

-Therefore, the only PayPal approved way of withdrawing your money from PayPal right now is doing it through Equity Bank, which takes 3 days.
-Those who want it sooner are forced to use PayPal to MPESA services at high fees.
+Therefore, the only PayPal approved ways to withdraw your money from PayPal right now are: Doing it through Equity Bank, which takes 3 days and using the PayPal to MPESA service.